FAQs

 The short answer is that there is absolutely no-limit to what our team can design conceptually.
 This includes large-scale retreat centers, museums and homes.
 In fact we have designed all three of those project types; the drawings, renderings and/or pictures of those projects can be found here.

-Depending on the municipality and project type (i.e. commercial projects, international projects Et al), the project team will shift, at times needing a P.E.
-(Professional Engineer), Energy Consultant, Soils Engineer , S.E.
-(Structural Engineer) or an A.O.R.
-(Architect Of Record) to ensure full municipal compliance.
+Depending on the municipality and project type (i.e. commercial projects, civic projects and international projects), the project team will shift, at times needing an assocaite A.O.R.
+(Architect Of Record)/ Associate Architect to ensure full municipal compliance for permits.

 Have a question you don’t see answered above?